0289 1641340

 Stage Two

-If the complainant feels that the problem has not been satisfactorily resolved at Stage One, s/he can request that the complaint be reviewed at Board level.
+If the complainant feels that the problem has not been satisfactorily resolved at Stage One, they can request that the complaint be reviewed at Board level.

 At this stage, the complainant should forward his/her complaint to the Chair of the Board of Trustees.
 The Chair will acknowledge the request within five working days of receiving it.
 The acknowledgement will say who will deal with the case and when the complainant may expect a reply.